RitzzzZ2021/RitzzzZ2021/README.md

 ### Heyyyyy 😆
 Glad to meet you!
-I'm RitzzzZ, an undergraduate studying computer science in Zhejiang University.
+I'm Ritz, an undergraduate majoring in computer science at Zhejiang University.

 #### Something about me:
-- 😪 I'm currently learning operating system and computer networks
+- 😪 I'm currently a junior student
-- 📖 I'm currently working on blockchain and deep learning
+- 📖 I'm self-learning Machine Learning and Blockchain
-- 🤔 I’m looking for opportunities to do research about deep learning
+- 🤔 I’m looking for opportunities to do research on AI
 - 🎵 Hobby: music, movies and books
 - 📫 How to reach me: imxinyiz@gmail.com
 - 🍰 Keep coding & trying